seamusrobertmurphy/wildfire-fuel-mapping-CFFDRS-2.0/01_Wildfire-Fuel-Mapping-CFFDRS-2.0_prototype.md

 ## Action

-Running with some of the momentum from meeting 24th Feb, the following was drafted as a quick and dirty pipeline prototype to produce two mapping deliverables described in the NRC grant “High-Resolution Mapping”:
+Building on the momentum of our last meeting, the following pipeline was drafted to produce two mapping outputs similar to those described as deliverables in the NRC grant “High-Resolution Mapping”:

 -   NRC Grant: <https://www.ic.gc.ca/eic/site/101.nsf/eng/00157.html>